Gingerbread latte cake – my favourite sweet, spicy festive drink in cake form!

 I am a huge fan of gingerbread.
 Especially gingerbread lattes.
 I just can’t help it, I find them irresistible.
-I frequent Starbucks more often in December than I do any other time of the year – I’ve got to have my gingerbread lattes!
-But my obsession doesn’t end with visiting coffee shops – I buy the syrup and make it at home (which is much kinder on the purse!)
+I frequent Starbucks more often in December than I do any other time of the year – I’ve got to have my seasonal lattes!
+But my obsession doesn’t end with visiting coffee shops – I buy the syrup and make it at home (which is a little kinder on the purse!)

 Gingerbread latte cake

 - 375 g light brown sugar

 - 1 tsp bicarbonate of soda

 - 2 tsp ground ginger

 - 1/2 tsp ground allspice